-Our approach in the present work is that of starting with the naive prediction and trying to improve it by removing outliers that violate the stationarity assumption previously mentioned.
+Our approach in the present work is that of starting with the naive prediction and trying to improve it by removing outliers.
 Outliers are detected by updating a contamination factor $K_i$ for each day i.
 This factor is a relative measure of the prediction improvement achieved by removing the particular day from the computation of the sample covariances.
 The algorithm relies on the assumption that the "badness" of a particular day generalizes into the future.
+The method is related to leave-one-out cross-validation commonly used in classification problems (e.g. Mosteller, Tukey (1968) or Stone (1978)) to estimate the miss-classification risk.

-The following Remove algorithm is used to produce a sequence of monthly predictions $C_0(t)$ of the covariance matrix one month ahead.
-Historical data for k stocks are assumed to be available for the time period $d_1, ..., d_2$ .
+The following Remove algorithm is used to produce a sequence of monthly predictions $\hat{C}0(t)$ of the covariance matrix one month ahead.
+Historical data for k stocks are assumed to be available for the time period $d_1, \ldots, d_2$ .
 The prediction horizon is set to v days and w days backwards are used as a sliding window in which the predictions are formed.
 A prediction is performed every v days starting at time $d_1 + w$ .
 In the examples in this report, v is set to 20 days and w is set to 200 days.